About This Listing

 Picture a warm cedar cabin, nestled on a bluff overlooking the trees and ocean.
 Independent of the grid, all of our power is supplied through solar and micro hydro generated on the property.
 A quiet stillness surrounds you.
 You can snuggle up with a good book under the duvet on a bed that begs you to sleep in.
-Step out of the urban chaos into a small kitchen where you can prepare a meal of locally purchased produce from our boutique garden centre.
+Step out of the urban chaos into a small kitchen where you can prepare a meal of locally grown produce.
 Revitalize your self when you step from the outdoor shower into the fresh smells of pine forests and sweet honeysuckle vines.
 Reconnect with what you love.
 Let the cell phones, laptops and noise of the contemporary world fall away and experience how our residents live successfully with a small footprint on this planet.

 Gardeners are embraced at Jessie's Path as our small nursery carries perennial treasures of native plants, collectable trees, unique herbs and locally grown organic produce.

 We are an island that celebrates the building of our community through festivals, food, live musical performances, comedy, burlesque, circus and any other art form. (costumes always welcome) Do a web search and you will see what I mean.

 The Farmers Market will welcome you Saturday morning with fresh doughnuts, coffee, raw foods, fresh produce, local jams, music and artisans galore.
 June 20-Sept 12

 At the market you will meet people with alternative ideas for home building and energy.
 See first hand, cob house construction, micro hydro energy and small scale farming

 If you remembered your fishing license you can collect oysters at low tide for an evening feast back at the cabin.
 Fresh local garlic and butter makes it all worth while.